-The Company did not hold any restructured mortgage loans, mortgage loans with principal or interest past due, or mortgage loans with suspended interest accruals as of December 31, 2020 or 2019.
-The carrying value of commercial mortgage loans subject to a participant or co-lender mortgage loan a greement was \$1,249 million as of December 31, 2020 and \$657 million as of December 31, 2019.
+The Company did not hold any restructured mortgage loans, mortgage loans with principal or interest past due, or mortgage loans with suspended interest accruals as of December 31, 2021 or 2020.
+The carrying value of commercial mortgage loans subject to a participant or co-lender mortgage loan agreement was \$1,279 million as of December 31, 2021 and \$1,249 million as of December 31, 2020.